• Skip to primary navigation

 Instructions

-• Peel, halve and slice the onion into thin half-moons.
+• Heat the oil in a large, deep saute pan with a lid over medium-high heat.
 Add the onions to the pan with ½ teaspoon salt and saute, stirring occasionally, until soft and lightly golden, about 5-8 minutes.

 • Meanwhile, peel and mince the fresh garlic and fresh ginger, if using.
 Add the garlic and ginger to the onions and saute, stirring occasionally, until golden, about 2-3 minutes.
 (If using garlic powder and/or ginger powder, add it with the other spices.)